eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

 <tbody>
 <tr>
 <td>Surveillance, or monitoring, is defined as the unauthorised tracking
-or observation of a wallet user’s activities, communication, or data.
+or observation of a wallet user's activities, communication, or data.
 Surveillance is often related to inference, which is defined as the deduction of sensitive or personal information from seemingly innocuous data.</td>